Italy is a signatory to several international conventions on bribery and corruption, including:

 In greater detail, such clause requires that:

 Furthermore, the perpetrator is required to make available the benefit received or, where this is not possible, make available a sum of money of equivalent value, or provide useful information to identify the beneficial owner of the advantage.
-This initiative also has to be carried out within four months of the perpetration of the crime.
+Such initiative must also be carried out within four months of perpetration of the crime.